 AMANDA HAMILTON

-EVENTS, PRODUCTION & GLITTERBOX CREATIVE MANAGER
+EVENTS, PRODUCTION & GLITTERBOX CREATIVE MANAGER | SHE/HER

 ‘My motivation to enter the music industry stemmed from a desire to prioritise enjoyment and fulfilment in my career.’